 Wouldn’t it be easier to show a record of savings instead of trying to climb out of (too much) debt?

-Mistake No.9: First-time home buyers let their emotions do all the talking
+No.9: They let their emotions do all the talking

 When it comes to buying a home, the first-time home buyers’ heads are seriously spinning.